priyadw00/Chat/README.md

 # Chat
-Chat client and server in C
+Client and server written in C